puppetlabs/puppetlabs-puppet_agent/README.markdown

 ### Setup Requirements

-You must be running Puppet 3.8 with `stringify_facts` set to 'false'.
+Your agents must be running Puppet 3.8 with `stringify_facts` set to 'false'.
 Agents should already be pointed at a master running Puppet Server 2.1 or greater, and thus successfully applying catalogs compiled with the Puppet 4 language.

 ### Beginning with puppet_agent